kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 Process addresses from an external addresses provider into a format that is compatible with our system

 ## Scope of work
 An address provider returns addresses only with concatenated street names and numbers.
 However, our system has separate fields for street name and street number.
-We are going to take in the address, process it and return a JSON object with street and houseumber as keys with corresponding values
+We are going to take in the address, process it and return a JSON object with street and housenumber as keys with corresponding values

 ### Language Used
 Python